-Starting at the International Literacy Day on 8 September 2015, the German Publishers & Booksellers Association, the Frankfurt Book Fair and LitCam have introduced a joint initiative for refugees with the slogan “Books say welcome”.
+Announced at the International Literacy Day on September 8, 2015, the German Publishers & Booksellers Association, the Frankfurt Book Fair and LitCam have introduced a joint initiative for refugees called “Books Say Welcome”.
 It aims to give refugees quick and easy access to educational and reading material.
-At the core of the programme is the establishment, through LitCam, of Reading and Learning Corners in the immediate vicinity of refugee housing.
-The German Publishers & Booksellers Association is supporting the action with a call for donations, while the Frankfurt Book Fair is offering free tickets and events for refugees at the fair.
+At the heart of the programme is its goal to establish various Reading and Learning Corners in the immediate vicinity of refugee housing.

 “Refugees come to Germany with a wide range of qualifications.
 By providing easy access to educational and reading material, we want to enable them to adjust individually to the new challenges – by learning German, for example – but also to find a moment of distraction and diversion.
 Together with our team of experts and various refugee projects, we are trying to put together a selection of books that correspond to the refugees’ respective circumstances and needs”, says Karin Plötz, Director of LitCam.

-Thanks to the Education Ministry of Hesse and local foundations we could enlarge "Books Say Welcome" the schools with integration classes for refugee children.
+Thanks to the Education Ministry of Hesse and further foundations, the "Books Say Welcome" programme will be expanded to schools with integration classes for refugee children as well.